online-go/gtp2ogs/README.md

 pushd C:\Program Files\nodejs && node.exe C:\path\to\node_modules\gtp2ogs\gtp2ogs.js --botid <id> --apikey <apikey> <gtp2ogsargument1> <gtp2ogsargument2> -- C:\Users\path\to\your\ai\executable.exe <bot arguments>
 ```

-note : for all operating systemps, in ` -- `, the spaces after `<gtp2ogsarguments>` and before `/path/to/your/bot.executable` are important : they separate gtp2ogs arguments from your bot arguments
+note : for all operating systems, in ` -- `, the spaces after `<gtp2ogsarguments>` and before `/path/to/your/bot.executable` are important : they separate gtp2ogs arguments from your bot arguments

 note 2 : to play on [beta OGS server](https://beta.online-go.com/) instead of the [OGS server](https://online-go.com/), add the `-- beta` argument

-# Optional : To upgrade to devel branch
+# Optional : Upgrade to devel branch

 By default, npm installs an old release that does not include latest improvements and fixes